DustinHartzler/PharmToTable/wp-content/plugins/wp-ultimate-recipe/readme.txt

 Update required if you're using an older version than PHP 5.3

 = 3.0 =
-Update for lots of great improvements and new recipe features
+Update for lots of great improvements and new features

 = 2.8.1 =
 Another update for the Pinterest button